People: All users

 When working on Diagrams, you can find additional functions through the context menu, accessed by clicking on the three dots icon.

-For example, you can set a Diagram as default view when opening a board.
+For example, you can set a Diagram as the default view when opening a board.
+To do this:

 - Select the Diagram on the canvas.